-In response to this announcement, we decided to share some iconic paintings made by artist-travellers that offer stunning views of the Golden Temple!
+Take a look at some iconic paintings made by traveller-artists that offer stunning views of the Golden Temple!

 There is no end to the stories of Maharaja Ranjit Singh’s contribution to the the Temple.
 When the Harmandir Sahib (another name for the temple) was renovated, the Emperor of Punjab donated the Gold!
 Did you know, more that 1600 kilos of gold was used!
 He went on to invite foreign dignitaries to the Temple and sponsored the beautification of many other Sikh shrines in the region.
 Interestingly, the artist of this painting, August Schoefft travelled to India two years after the death of Maharaja Ranjit Singh and obviously never met him.
 For an imaginary painting, this one is absolutely stunning!

 Interior of the Golden Temple Amritsar by William Carpenter (1854)

 William Carpenter travelled widely in India between 1850-1856, capturing scenes of India’s streets or groups of people.
 Here. he captures the brilliantly decorated interiors of the Golden Temple, with the sacred book of the Sikhs, the Guru Granth Sahib, resting in the centre on a red cushion.
 You can almost feel the spiritual ambience created by the worshippers who sit around it and recite the shabad (hymn).

 Interior of the Golden Temple Amritsar by William Simpson (1864)